prowe214/research/PITCHME.md

 ### Multiple themes

-For doing things like custom skins, you can extend the previous example to define a second (or third or fourth) theme that is gated by some selector.
-For example, we could append the following to the example above to define a secondary dark theme:
+With that logic, you can define multiple themes that are gated by some selector.
+For example, we could append the following to define a secondary dark theme:

 ```
 .unicorn-dark-theme {